 There were a few technical issues, albeit minor.
 At the time of playing/writing this up, the sound FX would stop playing through the campaign mode, and yes, I checked the menu settings.
 A restart or two solved this, but it was no great loss as some of the sounds can be a little too generic.
 The music had a lot more character, but it gets repetitive quite quickly.
 Again, minors.

-Once the story is over, GigaBash concentrates on being a multiplayer game (which it excels at), but fellow gamers who don’t like playing online or don’t have anyone to join in can add bots to their games, and the AI is consistent.
-I must stress, that playing with others is where it’s at, so get out more, get some sun, and consider picking up GigaBash for the PS5 (other platforms are available – PS4, PC: Steam and Epic Games Store).
+Once the story is over, GigaBash concentrates on being a co-op game (which it excels at), but fellow gamers who don’t like playing online or don’t have anyone to join in can add bots to their games, and the AI is consistent.
+I must stress, that playing with others is key, so get out more, get some sun, and make some acquaintances to play with on the PS5 (other platforms are available – PS4, PC: Steam and Epic Games Store, and now the Nintendo Switch).